lmhurley2003/RealEngine/README.md

 program resolution.
 - Add a lot of small interactive touches.
 Like think about Pajama Sam, there's not a lot of complex gamepley yet the players are propelled by small moments of interactivty and humor
+-

+#V VMA allocator notes
+- all allocations made from larger VkDevice Memory allocation
+- can make dedicated allocation block with VMA_ALLOCATION_CREATE_DEDICATED_MEMORY_BIT, but library will do this automatically under certain circumstances (ie )

 # Pinball
-- [ ] Likely a good start for a proof on concept
+- [ ] Likely a good start for a proof of concept
 - [ ] Space cadet has multiple lights, likely prerenderered, can I get away with using just bloom instead of Doom-esque forward+ light rendering ?
 - [ ] Maybe use walk mesh to describe bounds, instead of creating full physics engine